 According to the MI Safe Start Plan, the state has been divided into eight regions.
 Counties can be independently moved between six different phases of the plan based on the risk of the spread of the epidemic in their county.
-Based on the risk level across multiple counties, the Governor has the authority to move regions through economic engagement phases which describe how businesses can and cannot operate in that region.
+Based on the risk level across multiple counties, regions may be moved independently through economic engagement phases which describe how businesses should operate in that region.
 The epidemiological risk level for a county may differ from the economic engagement phase for the region it is in, however the modifications necessary to farmers market operations are based on the economic engagement phase for the entire region.
 To view the map and track the economic engagement phase of the plan your region is currently in, consult the MI Safe Start Restrictions site.
 The guidelines for farmers market operations have been updated based on the modifications markets are either required or recommended to make depending on which economic engagement phase of the plan their region is currently in.

 Guidelines and recommendations for Farmers Markets to modify their operations